1 in 6 global deaths link to pollution, study says

 "Just look at the experience within our country," said Landrigan pointing out a graph in the report that shows how pollution decreased by 70% from 1970 to 2015 following passage of the Clean Air Act in 1970.
 "In that same 45-year period, the GDP has increased by 250%," said Landrigan, who noted this does not support arguments suggesting pollution regulation stifles the economy.

-Nicholas Burger, senior economist and director of the Center for Research and Policy in International Development at the Rand Institute, said the numbers look right but this type of economic analysis is "incredibly difficult."
+Nicholas Burger, senior economist and director of the Center for Research and Policy in International Development at the RAND Corporation, said the numbers look right but this type of economic analysis is "incredibly difficult."
 Burger was not involved in the Commission or its report.

 "Simply saying we've observed this level of growth and we've observed this level of pollution reduction is not enough to make a strong statement that absent the pollution reduction we would have seen the same level of growth --- or lower growth or higher growth," said Burger.

-Note: CORRECTION: This story has been corrected to say one in six deaths was related to pollution and to identify RAND as a corporation.